hamidohadi/pyandor/Camera/Readme.txt

 #   along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 I have tested this on Linux and Windows machines.
 You must have the Andor's Linux SDK installed.
-The modules is currently set to run on Windows.
-For linux set lines 34 and 34 for operating on Linux in 'andor.py'.

 The actual module is andor.py.
 There is a small example on how to use it 'simple_example.py'.
 There is also another more useful example with a simple text menu in 'camera.py'.
 Currently